National Zoological Park (United States): Amazonia

 Opened in 1992, this South America-themed walk-through exhibit contains animal and plant species native to the Amazon basin.
-Animals on display include multiple species of freshwater stingrays, silver arowanas, Yellow-spotted Amazon river turtles, Red-footed tortoises, arapaimas, black pacus, a Southern two-toed sloth, roseate spoonbill, sunbitterns, hawk-headed parrots, guinea pigs and many more.
+Animals on display include multiple species of freshwater stingrays, silver arowanas, yellow-spotted river turtles, red-footed tortoises, arapaimas, black pacus, a two-toed sloth, green aracaris, roseate spoonbills, hawk-headed parrots, guinea pigs and many more.

 The Amazonia Science Gallery is located on the lower level.
 Here visitors can learn about the zoo's efforts to protect species around the globe.
-Some of the species on display include Panamanian golden frogs, African clawed frogs, aquatic caecilians, barred tiger salamanders and many species of poison frogs.
+Some of the species on display include Panamanian golden frogs, smooth-sided toads, lemur leaf frogs, African clawed frogs, aquatic caecilians, barred tiger salamanders and many species of poison dart frogs.
 Located within the science gallery is the Coral Lab.
-Many corals are on display along with clownfish, anemones and other species.
+Many corals are on display along with clownfish, sea anemones and other species.

 The Electric Fishes Demonstration Lab features a five-foot-long electric eel.
 Bluntnose knifefish, elephantnose knifefish and black ghost knifefish are also featured.

 The Reptile Discovery Center

-The zoo's reptile and amphibian house opened in 1931 and exhibits seventy species of reptiles and amphibians.
-These include Aldabra tortoises, radiated tortoises, spider tortoises, Cuban crocodiles, a gharial, Eastern indigo snakes, gila monsters, blue iguanas, a green anaconda, green tree pythons, Timor pythons, king cobras, northern copperheads, hellbenders, eastern red-backed salamanders, long-tailed salamanders, alligator snapping turtles and many more.
+The zoo's reptile house opened in 1931 and exhibits seventy species of reptiles and amphibians.
+These include Aldabra tortoises, radiated tortoises, spider tortoises, Home's hinge-back tortoises, Cuban crocodiles, a false gharial, Japanese giant salamanders, eastern indigo snakes, Gila monsters, blue iguanas, Iranian fat-tailed geckos, a green anaconda, green tree pythons, Timor pythons, king cobras, northern copperheads, banded rock rattlesnakes, hellbenders, eastern red-backed salamanders, long-tailed salamanders, alligator snapping turtles and many more.

-Behind the building are exhibits for a Komodo dragon, a crocodile monitor, Chinese alligators and a Philippine crocodile.
+Behind the building are exhibits for the Komodo dragon, and Chinese alligators.
 In the front of the building is an exhibit for an American alligator named Wally.

 The Bird House

-The Bird House focuses on the biological phenomenon of migration in the eastern hemisphere and displays native songbirds, shorebirds, and waterfowl.
-Three distinct habitats are featured in the renovated Bird House, each focusing on a different habitat that is crucial to the bird's annual migrations.
-The habitats are Delaware Bay, which also features horseshoe crabs and mud minnows, Prairie Pothole, and Costa Rican Coffee Farm.
-The exhibits surrounding the exterior of the Bird House known as Bird Plateau display kori bustards, cranes, greater rheas, bronze turkeys, and American flamingos.
+Opened in 1928, the zoo's Bird House focuses on the biological phenomenon of migration in the eastern hemisphere and features three distinct aviaries, each focusing on a different habitat that is crucial to the bird's annual migrations.
+The habitats include: Delaware Bay, a marsh environment that displays shorebirds including red knots and semipalmated plovers, as well as cold-blooded species such as horseshoe crabs and native fish, Prairie Pothole, a wetlands environment that displays waterfowl including canvasbacks, redheads and American avocets, and Costa Rican Coffee Farm, a two-story tropical environment that displays migratory songbirds such as Baltimore orioles, indigo buntings and wood thrushes as well as barred parakeets.
+Exhibits surrounding the exterior of the Bird House hold kori bustards, sandhill cranes, whooping cranes, greater rheas, barred owls, bronze turkeys, southern cassowaries, American flamingos and other larger birds.
+The birdhouse closed for renovations in 2017, and reopened in 2023.

 Claws & Paws Pathway

 The Claws & Paws Pathway exhibit is the most recent exhibit added in the zoo.
-It a small circular path that includes exhibits for binturongs, bobcats, Pallas's cats and a North American porcupine.
+It is a small circular path that includes exhibits for binturongs, bobcats, Pallas's cats and a North American porcupine.